-Proposals Map will be supported subject to the following criteria: a) the design and layout respects or enhances the surrounding natural, built and historic environment; b) it can be demonstrated that the mix and tenure proposed meets an identified need; and c) parking provision is provided in accordance with Policy CC12.
+- a. the design and layout respects or enhances the surrounding natural, built and historic environment; - b. it can be demonstrated that the mix and tenure proposed meets an identified need: and - c. parking provision is provided in accordance with Policy CC12.